October 10th - 14TH, 2019

 Where should I stay?

 Our workshop is headquartered at the Atlantic Oceanside Hotel & Event Center, right on the Atlantic Ocean.
+Staying at the Atlantic is the most convenient option, although you can opt to stay elsewhere.
 The town of Bar Harbor is a short drive away, has great food, and its own photo opportunities, too.
 Lodging and food is not included in the workshop tuition.

 What will this adventure cost me in total?